 The downside to Warmwell is the B road that runs through it.
 It is a busy route, used by all types of traffic and the pavement is intermittent, meaning extra caution is advised.

-On your left, Warmwell house comes into view.
-The present house was built in the first half of the 17th century, probably by Sir John Trenchard who inherited the property in 1618 and is of an unusual triangular design.
+On your left, Warmwell House comes into view.
+The present house was built in the first half of the 1600’s, probably by Sir John Trenchard who inherited the property in 1618, and is of an unusual triangular design.

 Currently Warmwell House is a venue for weddings, receptions, family gatherings or private events.

 Pass over another couple of stiles to reach the woodland and keeping it tightly on your right, climb on up the hill.
 Once at the top, you are at a crossroads of paths, soon to be returned to later on the walk.
 Take the stile on your right, waymarked clearly for authenticity.
 Follow the track and ahead you will see the rise of the hill you will soon be climbing, framed by an avenue of trees.

 The track turns into a path and then opens into a field with the busy A352 below you.
 Cut diagonally across the field to reach a gate and carefully cross the duel carriageway to Watercombe Farm.
 Stay on the main drive and cut through the farm to reach the farm house with an impressive thatched roof.
 Watercombe is only a small hamlet, consisting of mainly farm buildings and has a dog training business.

 Turn left and follow the track up the hill.
-You leave buildings and trees behind you as you climb up the muddy but stony hill, shortly diving back down into a wooded valley.
-Here you pass and old ruin of a house, its chimney standing high above the ivy cladded wall, still with its window frames blowing in the wind.
-However, this is soon forgotten as you pass the next farm.
+You leave the buildings and trees behind you as you climb up the muddy but stony hill, shortly diving back down into a wooded valley.
+Here you pass and old ruin of a house, its chimney standing high above the ivy cladded wall, still with its window frames blowing open in the wind.
+However, this is soon forgotten as you pass the next collection of ruined buildings.
 Although a new barn is currently in construction, the other buildings surprise you.
 Mainly consisting of gable walls and stone foundations it almost looks like a ghost village.

 Continue to follow the track up the hill, no longer surrounded by horses but cows.
 On reaching the top, it is worth an extra climb to the trig point on Moigne Down for a view of the sea.
 Turn right then right again into a muddy field.
 Turn left to walk up to a gate then right to reach the Trig point.
 A small slither of Weymouth bay comes into view ahead with the white Edwardian seafront of Weymouth clearly marking its territory.
 Portland peeps over the hills to the south.

-Retrace your steps to the track that took you to the ghost village but continue straight ahead.
+Retrace your steps to the track that brought you up from the ghost village and continue straight ahead.
 Climb up to the stile and once at the peak, almost the entire Isle of Purbeck comes into view.
 What is astonishing about this view is that despite covering such a large area, there are so few buildings visible (Bovington Camp is the clearest but ignore that and focus to your right instead!).The amount of trees is vast.
 Only a selection of large country houses, including Warmwell House, are visible.
 On a clear day you can even make out Poole Harbour, the blue water amongst the green trees contrast clearly.